Enhanced 2023 Hyundai Palisade Makes World Debut at the New York International Auto Show

 - New Driver Assistance Technology: Remote Smart Parking Assist, Enhanced Forward Collision Avoidance and Highway Driving Assist

-NEW YORK, April 13, 2022 /PRNewswire/ -- Hyundai today unveiled its significantly enhanced 2023 Palisade SUV in a global debut at the New York International Auto Show.
+NEW YORK, April 13, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Hyundai today unveiled its significantly enhanced 2023 Palisade SUV in a global debut at the New York International Auto Show.
 The new Palisade offers freshened interior and exterior design cues, new infotainment and safety features, and advanced driver assistance systems.
 The 2023 Palisade arrives at Hyundai dealers this summer.

 "The enhanced 2023 Hyundai Palisade offers the design appeal and features worthy of Hyundai's flagship SUV," said Olabisi Boyle, vice president, product planning and mobility strategy, Hyundai Motor North America.
 "More than ever, Palisade is the ultimate family vehicle for daily use and memory-making road trips."